-This glossary is designed to provide some quick definitions to terms commonly used in the design,fabrication and assembly of printed circuit boards.
+This glossary is designed to provide some quick definitions of terms commonly used in the design, fabrication, and assembly of printed circuit boards.
 It’s a growing list that we contribute to frequently so we hope you will find it useful.

 Activating A treatment that renders nonconductive material receptive to electroless deposition.

 Additive Process A process for obtaining conductive patterns by the selective deposition of conductive material on the clad or unclad base material.

 Aluminum PCB Aluminum PCB,also referred as metal core printed circuit board (PCB),IMS (insulated metal substrate) PCB and MCPCB.

 Annular Ring That portion of conductive material completely surrounding a hole.

 AOI AOI stands for Automated Optical Inspection, which is an inspection tool in Printed Circuit Board Assembly to efficiently and accurately detect SMT assembly production errors before PCB assemblies leaving the facility.

 Aperture file,also known as D-code lists, which is a text file describing the size and shape of each element on the PCB board.
 D-code lists are not necessary if your files are saved as Extended Gerber with embedded Apertures (274X).